DzimaSh/car-directory/README.md

    psql -h localhost -p 5432 -U car_directory -W
    ```
    The default password is `StrongPassword123!`.

+   *Note: If you have provided other environment variables, you should replace `StrongPassword123!` with your input.*
 2. Once connected, switch to your database using the
    ```bash
    \c car_directory